rgpihlstrom/NLP-Topic-Modeling/README.md

 <img src="https://github.com/rgpihlstrom/Project5/blob/main/images/Intro.png" height="300"/>

 ## Results 60% Coherence, 6 Topics!
+Business Summary: This project is intended to be used by a fiction marketing and product development team to ascertain the key product attributes associated with analog plant-based meat products.
+The information outlined below would then be used to formulate a positioning strategy and set of product formulas that would meet the positive attributes highlighted in the reviews along with address the negative attributes mentioned in the reviews.

-This project uses LDA Topic Modeling, an unsupervised algorithm, to discover the latent topics mentioned by consumers in approximately 3000 product reviews of the most popular ananalog plant-based meat products.
-By scraping data from the most popular retail and social media sites I create two sets of topic models: 1 set of 4 topics for positively rated reviews and another set of 2 topics for negatively rated reviewes.
-The algorithm was able to acheive coherence scores of <b><ins>50%</ins></b> and <b><ins>60%</ins></b> respectively.
-The following were the most dominate topics for each segment of data:
+Technical Summary: The project uses an LDA Topic Modeling algorithm to discover the latent topics within the set of approximately 3000 products reviews scraped from the sites of the most popular retailers along with twitter.
+After scraping and cleaning the data I created two sets of data, one set contained positive reviews the other set contained negative reviews.
+Finally, I created topics for each respective dataset: Positive topics and Negative Topics.
+A summary of these topics is immediately below, and a more detailed outline is further below.
+The algorithm used was able to achieve coherence scores of <b><ins>50%</ins></b> and <b><ins>60%</ins></b>, positive and negative, respectively.
+Summary of Topics:
 <p>
 <img src="https://github.com/rgpihlstrom/Project5/blob/main/images/SnapshotTopics2.png"  height="300"/>

-Additionally, I experimented with using Naive Bayes, a supervised algorithm, to try attribute a numberical rating to reviews that otherwise did not have an accompaning numberical/ stars rating.
-By leveraging and learning from past pre-rated, positivly (4-5 Stars) or negativly (1-3 stars) reviews, I attempted to classify twitter reviews, which are not rated, into a positve or negative category repectively.
-Unfortunately, this experiment was not successful, having sever overfitting (Training/ validation <b><ins>93%</ins></b>, Testing <b><ins>76%</ins></b>)  See below for more details as there are areas for improvement.

  ## Business Problem
-Grocery sales for plant-based meats are up 47% vs. year ago, and research suggests the acceptance of plant-based burgers by mainstream consumer is starting to become reality.
-A large portion of this growth is coming from the two most dominate brands/products: Impossible and Beyond.
+Grocery sales for plant-based meats are up 47% vs. year ago.
+Research suggests the acceptance of plant-based burgers by mainstream consumers.
+A large portion of the growth in the plant-based category is coming from the sales of analog products (those that mimic real meat).
+The two most dominate brands/products in the space are: Impossible and Beyond.
  <p>
 <img src="https://github.com/rgpihlstrom/Project5/blob/main/images/PlantBasedSales.png"  height="300"/>